genesiscommunitysuccess/docs/docs/04_front-end/04_integrations/03_react.md

 While there are size implications of using decorators prior to full language support, they do present the most declarative and readable form of the API, and we recommend their use for the average project.
 To strike a balance between declarative readability and size, we recommend that TypeScript be used in combination with the `"importHelpers": true` compiler option.
 When this option is set, instead of generating helper functions for decorators into every file, TypeScript will import a set of shared helpers published in the `tslib` package.

-For those that require the smallest possible builds, FAST Elements can be completely defined in Vanilla JS, without using decorators, by leveraging a static `definition` field on your class.
+For those who require the smallest possible builds, FAST Elements can be completely defined in Vanilla JS, without using decorators; to do this, use a static `definition` field on your class.
 The `definition` field only needs to present the same configuration as the `@customElement` decorator.

 Here's an example that shows the use of the `definition` field along with a manual call to `define` the element:

 ```js
 import { FoundationElement, html, css } from '@genesislcap/foundation-ui';